-You can see plenty of street art in Shoreditch walking around on your own, but you’ll get more context for it with a tour.
+You can see plenty of street art in Shoreditch walking around on your own, but you’ll get more context for the culture and artists if you take a tour.

 - Quick tour and overview of Shoreditch.
 This guided tour is 2 hours long and provides a quick overview of the history of Shoreditch as well as a look as some of the key areas in the neighborhood for street art.
 It’s a good introduction that you can use as a base for exploring on your own.

 - A deeper dive private tour.
 This 4 hour private tour is specifically focused on street art photography.
 It’s run by a professional photographer and throughout the tour, you’ll get photography tips.
 It’s more expensive than a group tour, but you’ll get personalized attention and be able to go at your own pace.